velvia/metricsgeek/README.md

-Easily grok your JSON application metrics from a cluster with this command line tool / gem.
-Compatible with HTTP JSON metrics routes as created by Coda Hale's metrics package, or ruby-metrics, or any metrics package that exposes metrics via an HTTP route as JSON.
+Easily grok and analyze your application metrics from a cluster, in real time, with this command line tool / gem.
+Compatible with HTTP JSON metrics routes as exposed by Coda Hale's metrics package, Jolokia, ruby- metrics, or any metrics package that exposes metrics via an HTTP route as JSON.

 The only assumption is that the JSON consists of deeper and deeper levels of hashes.